absolute-quantum/fish-giefpasspls/README.md

 ## I don't have fish, can I use this with bash?

+No, use fish (`apt install fish`) BOOM, you are set!

-No, learn fish. *I might create a python script for it because python rulez*
+*And: I might create a python script for it because python rulez*

 ## Alright alright, how do I install this crap?